 declaration must be used.

 Step 2: Take up the references provided by the applicant.

-not be asked to take formal responsibility for the work of children.
+to take formal responsibility for the work of children.
 Helpers aged 16 and 17 should be interviewed and asked to complete a confidential declaration and sign an agreement to follow the Parish Safeguarding Children procedures.
-They
+They should not be

-should not be asked for a DBS disclosure.
+asked for a DBS disclosure.
 They should never be solely responsible for a group or crèche and should always be supervised and supported by an adult.
 They cannot count towards staffing ratios.
-Once they reach 18 they should
+Once they reach 18 they should be treated

 Guidelines for individual workers:

 - Treat all children and young people with respect and dignity

 - Ensure that your own language, tone of voice and body language is respectful